This article will help you read and understand your pathology report for tubular adenoma.

 The type, size, and number of polyps removed at your first colonoscopy will determine the period within which your doctor will ask you to come back for a follow-up endoscopy.

 When examined under the microscope, tubular adenomas are made up of cells that show an abnormal pattern of growth.
 Pathologists call this abnormal pattern of growth dysplasia.
-Dysplasia in the colon is important because it is considered a precancerous or precursor condition that can turn into a cancer over time.
+Dysplasia in the colon is important because it is considered a precancerous condition that can turn into a cancer over time.

 In the colon, pathologists divide dysplasia into two categories called low grade dysplasia and high grade dysplasia.
 All tubular adenomas show at least low grade dysplasia.
 Your pathologist will carefully examine your tissue sample to look for any high grade dysplasia.

-Why is this important?
 The risk for developing cancer is greater with high grade dysplasia.

 In the colon, a margin is any tissue that was cut by the surgeon in order to remove the tubular adenoma from your body.
 Many tubular adenomas grow on a piece of tissue called a stalk and the adenoma is removed by cutting the stalk.
 In these cases, the margin is the part of the stalk that is cut.